JuDFTteam/best-of-atomistic-machine-learning/README.md

 This curated list contains 290 awesome open-source projects with a total of 120K stars grouped into 23 categories.
 All projects are ranked by a [project-quality score](https://github.com/best-of-lists/best-of-generator#project-quality-score), which is calculated based on various metrics automatically collected from GitHub and different package managers.
 If you like to add or update projects, feel free to open an [issue](https://github.com/JuDFTteam/best-of-atomistic-machine-learning/issues/new/choose), submit a [pull request](https://github.com/JuDFTteam/best-of-atomistic-machine-learning/pulls), or directly edit the [projects.yaml](https://github.com/JuDFTteam/best-of-atomistic-machine-learning/edit/main/projects.yaml).

-The current focus of this list is more on simulation data rather than experimental data, and more on materials rather than molecules.
+The current focus of this list is more on simulation data rather than experimental data, and more on materials rather than drug design.
 Nevertheless, contributions from other fields are warmly welcome!

 > 🧙‍♂️  Discover other [best-of lists](https://best-of.org) or [create your own](https://github.com/best-of-lists/best-of/blob/main/create-best-of-list.md).